pyg-team/pytorch_geometric/README.md

 pip install torch_geometric
 ```

+PyG 2.3 requires that at least PyTorch 1.12 is installed.

 ### Additional Libraries

 If you want to utilize the full set of features from PyG, there exists several additional libraries you may want to install: